Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-70-death-eye-pt3.md

 The rest was an impossibly flat field of tiny ice particles and occasional tumbling chunks, stretching away forever.
 Sunlight through the larger chunks lent them an opalescent glow, and scattered through the diffuse small crystals into a rainbow halo.
 Where the ice crystals touched the hull, they stuck and arranged themselves into crawling fern patterns across the glass.

-“It’s beautiful…” she whispered, as much for the opportunity to fidget by speaking as for anything else.
+"It’s beautiful…" she whispered, as much for the opportunity to fidget by speaking as for anything else.
 Behind her, Urgug nodded hugely.

-“Truly,” he agreed.
-“I wish you could see it as I do, my friend.”
+"Truly," he agreed.
+"I wish you could see it as I do, my friend."

-“...How *do* you see it?”
+"...How *do* you see it?"

-“...An ocean of patience, shot through with rays the color of bittersweet mirth.
-Each asteroid has its own unique tone, but all are…*orshogakkak.* The colour of kindness and charity.”
+"...An ocean of patience, shot through with rays the color of bittersweet mirth.
+Each asteroid has its own unique tone, but all are…*orshogakkak.* The colour of kindness and charity."

-“...Any hope out there?”
+"...Any hope out there?"

-“Some.”
+"Some."
 Urgug sighed heavily.
-“Forgive me.”
+"Forgive me."

-“What for?”
+"What for?"

-“Is it not impolite to describe things you cannot see?”
+"Is it not impolite to describe things you cannot see?"

 Dora sipped her drink again and pulled her blanket a little tighter around her with two hands.
-“Nah.
+"Nah.
 I’m glad *one* of us can see it that way.
-And, the way I see it is pretty cool too.”
+And, the way I see it is pretty cool too."

 Somewhere, far out there, were all their isotainers and all the other stuff she’d seeded the belt with.
 A few, the pressurized ones, would be heat sources too, hence why the *Krr’zkvik,* had powered down and they were allowing the ship to cool to the same ambient temperature as the ice around them, or at least, as close as they could get without freezing to death.
 With luck, the hundreds of metal signatures and dozens of heat signatures seeded across the entire ring system would keep the House fleet busy for a while.

-“How long has it been now?” she asked.
+"How long has it been now?" she asked.

-“Twelve *ri’* since last you asked.”
+"Twelve *ri’* since last you asked."
 There was an amused hint of green in Urgug’s reply.
-“How long can this last for?”
+"How long can this last for?"

-“I wish I knew, buddy.”
+"I wish I knew, buddy."
 Dora sipped her drink again.
-“Long enough, I hope.
-But I guess that’s down to Ian, and the Gao.”
+"Long enough, I hope.
+But I guess that’s down to Ian, and the Gao."

-“...I trust them.”
+"...I trust them."

-“Me too.”
+"Me too."

 That left nothing more to say, really.
 Dora finished her drink, pulled her blanket closer, snuggled into the warm fur around her, and waited.